pithyless/be_awesome/README.md

 It's a good idea to already be somewhat awesome.

-Don't worry, it's not as hard as you think and we're here to help.
+Don't worry, it's not as hard as you think and we're here to help!

 Your Hosts
 ----------

-Norbert Wójtowicz
+- Norbert Wójtowicz
-Krzysztof Urbas
+- Krzysztof Urbas
-Mateusz Wiktor
+- Mateusz Wiktor

 Powered by Hackfest Poznan 2012, free Wifi, and copious amounts of Beer.